jshoptaw/theme-independent-stylesheets/README.md

 ## Changelog ##

+### 1.0.3 - Released 2016/08/15 ###
+*	Changed plugin text domain to fall in line with WordPress's internationalization standards (as per https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/#text-domains) and fixed a small typo in the plugin name definition of the TISSHEETS_PLUGIN_NAME constant

 ### 1.0.2 - Released 2015/11/23 ###
 *	Updated settings-page headings to match WordPress 4.4's new heading structure on admin pages